JKYang01/Natural-Language-DB-Query/README.md

 What is the average score on assignment 1 / What is the mean for assignment 1? average = mean

-What is Julie`s score for assignments 1 and 2? / What is Julie`s score for the first two assignments?
+What is Julie's score for assignments 1 and 2? / What is Julie's score for the first two assignments?

 assignments 1 and 2 = first two assignments = assignment1 assignment2